TaylanUB/scheme-bytestructures/README.md

 The module comes with the three canonical compound types: vector, struct, union

 We've already covered the vector type in the first section.
+But one more thing to note about them is that like in C, they do *not* do bounds-checking on indices; an off-bounds index will either raise an error due to an off-bounds bytevector index, or attempt to decode whatever bytes are found at the relevant place in the bytevector, which might just result in a valid value without raising an error.

 Given the `uint8-v3` from the vector examples, here's a struct with a `uint8` and a `uint8-v3`: